Representation of I(1) and I(2) autoregressive Hilbertian processes: Introduction

-A relatively unknown paper of \citet{S91}---the only published citations we are aware of are \citet{KS92}, \citet{B95} and \citet{A17}---contains a striking observation on the Johansen I(1) condition: it corresponds to a necessary and sufficient condition for the inverse of a holomorphic matrix pencil to have a simple pole at a given point in the complex plane.
-Various authors later rediscovered and exploited this insight.
-In particular, \citet{FZ02,FZ09,FZ11} have used it to provide a systematic reworking of Granger-Johansen representation theory through the lens of analytic function theory.
-A nice aspect of this approach is that it extends naturally to the development of \(\mathrm{I}(d)\) representation theory with integral \(d\geq2\): just as the Johansen I(1) condition can be reformulated as a necessary and sufficient condition for a simple pole, analogous \(\mathrm{I}(d)\) conditions can be reformulated as necessary and sufficient conditions for poles of order \(d\). \citet{FP17} have recently taken precisely this approach to develop a general \(\mathrm{I}(d)\) representation theory.
+An early contribution of \citet{S91} contained a striking observation on the Johansen I(1) condition: it corresponds to a necessary and sufficient condition for the inverse of a matrix pencil to have a simple pole at a given point in the complex plane.
+Various authors later exploited this insight, including \citet{FZ02,FZ09,FZ11}, \citet{F07}, \citet{J09} and \citet{FP11,FP16}.
+A nice aspect of the connection to analytic function theory is that it extends naturally to the development of \(\mathrm{I}(d)\) representation theory with integer-valued \(d\geq2\): just as the Johansen I(1) condition can be reformulated as a necessary and sufficient condition for a simple pole, analogous \(\mathrm{I}(d)\) conditions can be reformulated as necessary and sufficient conditions for poles of order \(d\). \citet{FP19} have recently taken precisely this approach to develop a general \(\mathrm{I}(d)\) representation theory.
+The introduction to their paper contains a detailed discussion of the history of research on the Granger-Johansen representation theorem.

+Parallel to the development of representation theorems for cointegrated systems in the 1980s and early 1990s was the development of asymptotic distribution theory for the statistical estimation of such systems, obtained by applying central limit theory on function spaces and associated results.
+This research was led by Phillips and his students at Yale; see, in particular, \citet{PD86}, \citet{P86,P88,P91}, \citet{PPk88}, \citet{PkP88,PkP89} and \citet{PH90}, among many other contributions. \citet{J91} used limit theorems developed in this body of work, applicable to integrated systems exhibiting general serial dependence, to derive the asymptotic distribution of the maximum likelihood estimator for I(1) Gaussian vector autoregressive systems.
+Complementary work by \citet{CW87,CW88} and \citet{KP91} on asymptotic theory for regression with integrated processes has also been influential.